Mega Man III (1992 video game): Reception and legacy

 Mega Man III was given a positive review from the North American Electronic Gaming Monthly, which noted its use of familiar gameplay and a large amount of visual detail.
 In contrast, the United Kingdom's Nintendo Magazine System called it "a prime example of flogging a dead horse.
 Not really bad, but made unplayable by the sheer frustration level."
+Power Unlimited gave a score of 85% summarizing: "Of all the game series, the Megaman games are probably the most similar.
+The funny thing is that despite that, they are all very fun.
+You have to decide for yourself whether you keep playing them or whether you get bored with them."

 The editors of GameSpot consider Mega Man III a rare find because it was never re-released in budget form likes the two games before it.
 Mega Man III was made available on March 13, 2001, for the Nintendo Power cartridge service in Japan alongside the other four Game Boy Mega Man games.
-All five games were to receive an enhanced remake compilation on the Game Boy Advance in 2004, but the project was ultimately cancelled.
+Capcom had planned to release a full-color compilation of all five Game Boy games on the Game Boy Advance in 2004, but the project was cancelled.
 A redesign of Punk was featured in the spin-off game Mega Man Battle Network 3.
 A stage featuring the boss Punk was part of the downloadable content for Mega Man 10 in 2010.
-On July 18, 2013, it was confirmed that Mega Man III is planned for release on the 3DS Virtual Console, which came out on October 9, 2013, in Japan, in North America on May 8, 2014, and in the PAL region on August 14, 2014.
+In 2013, Mega Man III was made available on the Virtual Console of Japan's Nintendo eShop for the Nintendo 3DS on October 9, 2013, in Japan, in North America on May 8, 2014, and in PAL regions on August 14, 2014.
+It was also released on the Nintendo Classics service for the Nintendo Switch with its predecessors and sequels on June 7, 2024.